lingex/G610Rebuild/README_en.md

 ## Important:
-This branch is a non-standard use of STM32L100R8, by using the 64k~128k internal flash, to keep both official firmware and our firmware inside, can not download into device directly using MDK, and no debug, st-link utility and dfu are feasible.
+This branch is a non-standard use of STM32L100R8, by using the 64k~128k internal flash, to keep both official firmware and our firmware inside, can not download into the device directly using MDK, and no debug, st-link utility and dfu are feasible.

 ## Flash steps

-(You will need to install 2 software (not include the IDE):  STM32 ST-LINK Utility  and  ST DfuSe Demo)
+(You will need to install 2 software (not including the IDE):  STM32 ST-LINK Utility  and  ST DfuSe Demo)

-I did some modify on the DfuSe Demo, see here: https://github.com/lingex/ST-DFUSe/releases
+I did some modifications to the DfuSe Demo, see here: https://github.com/lingex/ST-DFUSe/releases

 a.flash bootloader

-  STM32 ST-LINK Utility : Bootloader.hex     (need a debug tool like ST-Link)
+  STM32 ST-LINK Utility: Bootloader .hex     (need a debug tool like ST-Link)

-  this are the SWD pins
+  These are the SWD pins

   ![image](./PIC/downloading/STLINK%20IO.png)